 TRB Executive Office

-The TRB Executive Office provides policy and operational guidance for programs and activities; oversees committee and panel appointments and report review; provides support and direction for human resource issues and staffing needs; develops and directs the Board’s communications and information technology efforts; provides staff support to the Executive Committee and its Subcommittee for National Research Council (NRC) Oversight; and maintains liaison with the executive offices of the National Academies, the Board’s parent institution.
-The Executive Office also manages the editing, production, design, and publication of many TRB reports, including its journal series, magazine, and other titles.
+TRB's Executive Office is headed by Executive Director Neil Pedersen.
+The TRB Executive Office provides policy and operational guidance for programs and activities; oversees committee and panel appointments and report review; provides support and direction for human resource issues and staffing needs; develops and directs the Board’s communications and information technology efforts; operates a bibliographic database of transportation research and provides library reference services; provides staff support to the Executive Committee and its Subcommittee for National Research Council (NRC) Oversight (SNO); and maintains liaison with the executive offices of the National Academies of Sciences, Engineering, and Medicine, the Board’s parent institution.
+The Executive Office also manages the editing, production, design, and publication of many TRB reports, including its journal series, TR New magazine, and other titles.

 To fulfill one of its oldest missions, TRB disseminates transportation research results and technology information through an extensive array of timely publications.
 The Board has gained national and international prominence for its books and reports assessing the state of the art or practice in specific areas of transportation, presenting the results of transportation research, addressing major national transportation policy issues, and identifying research needs.
 TRB continues to expand its publishing effort by releasing a growing number of titles electronically, some exclusively in electronic format.
 TRB books and reports span the range of transportation functions, disciplines, and modes.
 The TRB Publications Office produces titles in the following series: